BANDED SLEEVE Gastrectomy

 Since then, multiple recent reports have documented sleeve gastrectomy as single therapy in the treatment of morbid obesity.
 With increasing experience, a number of complications have been reported with SG including dilatation of the remaining stomach.
 Also, doubts still persist regarding long-term weight loss. ”

-Whether the aetiology of failed excess weight loss is the result of an inadequate sleeve or attributable to dilatation of the sleeve is not clear.
+Whether the etiology of failed excess weight loss is the result of an inadequate sleeve or attributable to dilatation of the sleeve is not clear.

-In an effort to prevent gastric dilatation and increase gastric restriction to promote weight loss in the long term, one can perform a combined procedure of placing a gastric band or ring with a sleeve gastrectomy.
+In an effort to prevent gastric dilatation, slow down the passage of food and increase gastric restriction to promote weight loss in the long term, one can perform a combined procedure of placing a ring with a sleeve gastrectomy.

-It should however be possible to fix the band or ring directly to the gastric sleeve to prevent it from slipping.
-Both the MiniMizer Extra gastric band as the MiniMizer Gastric Ring fulfil this requirement.
+It should however be possible to fix the ring directly to the gastric sleeve to prevent it from slipping.
+The MiniMizer Gastric Ring fulfils this requirement.

-So far various case reports and small series by Dillemans (1), Alexander (2), Karcz (3) and Schauer (4) have demonstrated the safety of the procedure and its short term effectiveness.
-Dr. Chandraratna (5) et al presented his first year results with 756 patients at the IFSO 2015 in Vienna, confirming that there were no ring related complications.
-Similar results were reported by Gentlischi (6) in a randomized prospective setting.
+These data can be added to the already exisiting case reports and smaller series by Dillemans (1), Alexander (2), Karcz (3) and Schauer (4) which have demonstrated the safety of the procedure and its short term effectiveness.
+Dr. Chandraratna (5) et al presented his first-year results with 756 patients at the IFSO 2015 in Vienna, confirming that there were no ring related complications.
+Similar results were reported by Gentileschi (9) in a randomized prospective setting.

-Several trials are in process and will be published soon.
+Several trials are in process and will result in publications soon.